Upper Caldecote: Geography

 Light pollution is the level of radiance (night lights) shining up into the night sky.
 The Campaign to Protect Rural England (CPRE) divides the level of night sky brightness into 9 bands with band 1 being the darkest i.e. with the lowest level of light pollution and band 9 the brightest and most polluted.
 Upper Caldecote with an index of 1-2 nanoWatts (nW) is in band 4.
 The night sky brightens towards Biggleswade.

 Governance

 Councillors are elected to Northill Parish Council and to represent Northill ward on the Central Bedfordshire Unitary Authority Council.
-Upper Caldecote is in the North East Bedfordshire parliamentary constituency.
+Upper Caldecote is in the North Bedfordshire parliamentary constituency.

 Prior to 1894, Upper Caldecote was administered as part of the hundred of Wixamtree.

 From 1894 until 1974 it was in Biggleswade Rural District and from 1974 to 2009 in Mid Bedfordshire District.

 Public transport

 Bus route no. 74 to Biggleswade and Bedford is operated by Grant Palmer and runs most hours, morning to early evening, Monday to Saturday.
 Community bus operator Ivel Sprinter provides a service to Cambridge each Wednesday and Wanderbus a monthly service to St. Neots.

 The nearest railway station is Biggleswade.